British PM May looking forward to positive talks with Trump

 “I’m looking forward to seeing President Trump...
-There’s much for us to discuss,” May said, adding that defense and security as well as trade were among the topics of discussion.
+There’s much for us to discuss,” May said, adding that defence and security as well as trade were among the topics of discussion.

 “There are particular issues between the European Union and the United States because of the trade tariffs issue... we’ll be talking positively about how we can continue to work together in our special relationship.”